-How we helped Sue Ryder uncover valuable sustainability opportunities for its charity shops
+How we helped Sue Ryder create its first ever sustainability strategy

 We began the project by researching and analysing Sue Ryder’s current practices around sustainability.
 This included a review of internal documents, five stakeholder interviews and a detailed survey framed around our One Planet Living® principles.
 We also reviewed the sustainability actions of 12 different peers and competitors in the charity retail and healthcare sectors, building a picture of industry best practice.
 This process highlighted some of the key future challenges for Sue Ryder, such as a growing demand for care and a shifting retail landscape.